thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 ~~~~~~~~~~
 {: #fig:transp-handover title="Transparent Handover of DTLS Session"}

-We propose two methods to generate the CID, a fixed one, and a dynamic
-privacy-friendly one.
-On the fixed the server assigns statically the CID based on identifiers
-known to it and is fixed throughout the session.
-The latter allows for
-multiple identifiers for the client, and that allows for the client to
-change its identifier when switching networks.
-That, on certain scenarios
-(e.g., when the client is aware for the underlying transport change), to
-prevent the tracking for the client.
-On the other hand, the privacy friendly
-approach does not guarrantee unique identifiers for each client.

-For both methods, the generated CID is 32-bits, something that matches the size of the
-similar in functionality SPI field in the ESP protocol {{RFC4303}}.
+We present two methods for producing the CID: the first uses a single value generated unilaterally by the server which is fixed throughout the session, whereas the second provides a sequence of identifiers that are created using a HMAC-based OTP algorithm {{RFC4226}} keyed with the session shared secret.
+The latter allows a client to shift to a new identifier, for example when switching networks, and is intended as a measure to counteract tracking.
+However, it must be noted that this is not a generally viable way to avoid being tracked: in fact, it becomes totally ineffective when the client is oblivious of changes in the underlying transport identifiers (e.g., on NAT rebind after timeout), and also does not guarantee unique identifiers (see {{sec:clash}}).
+For both methods the generated CID is 32-bits in size, like the Security Parameter Index (SPI) in IPsec {{RFC4301}}.

 Similar approaches to support transparent handover of a DTLS session have been described in {{I-D.barrett-mobile-dtls}} and {{DTLSMOB}}.

 # Conventions used in this document